Welcome to the Hegau

 Nine conical relics of volcanic activity that took place 14 million years ago rise in bizarre forms from the Tuscan-like hill landscape between the Swabian Alb and Lake Constance.

 Germany's biggest spring, which comes to the surface in the small medieval town of Aach, and the biggest waterfall in Europe, located to the south of Schaffhausen, are both popular tourist destinations.

 The distinctive landscape stretches from the western part of Lake Constance to the Swabian Alb, and reaches the Rhine and Switzerland in the south while bordering on the Danube in the north.

 Located in the heart of the Hegau, Singen is not only the secret capital of the region.
-The lively city at the foot of the Hohentwiel is a business, shopping and cultural centre, all at the same time.
+The lively city at the foot of the Hohentwiel is also a business, shopping and cultural centre.

 More than 500 different fragrant, herbal and medicinal plants grow in the 6,000m² scent and show garden of the Syringa herb nursery.

 If you like feasts, then Hegau is the place for you – Baden's famed hospitality and good cheer is more than just proverbial.